 Usually seen in historic renovations, the original brickwork is left as it is to have a rustic legacy in the building.
 Weathered brick architecture often holds a story, which connects people with the past and the present.
 It has functional, contemporary design solutions while being sensitive and respecting its history.
 This brick masonry gives the brick walls a dramatic look and becomes a backdrop for the modern finished or unfinished features that inhabit the space.

 Weathered bricks reflect the simplicity of the forms and proportions of the building.
 The transparency of the raw brick masonry used allows the original heritage of the building to become a prominent part of the design.
-This type of brick architecture is quite desirable for apartments, or restaurants with rustic themes, or stores, often exterior brick facades as well.
+This type of brick architecture is quite desirable for apartments, restaurants with rustic themes, or stores, often exterior brick facades as well.

 3. Coloured Bricks | Brick Buildings

 Bricks are available in different colours that are visually very captivating and can be of alternative horizontal or vertical layouts.
 The colour of the bricks creates endless possibilities for a designer and full freedom to have a variety of aesthetic outcomes.
-They can influence the atmosphere it emanates that range from minimalistic white bricks to rich, earthy tan bricks.
+They can influence the atmosphere it emanates that ranging from minimalistic white bricks to rich, earthy tan bricks.

 The colours affect the psychology of the users of the building, so it becomes very crucial to have a theme which fits with the purpose.
 Bricks are also stained, which is a technique to maintain rather than mask the original texture of the bricks.
 It is ideal for the exterior façades, as it has permanent effects, low maintenance, and is less prone to water damage.
 The following are the popular colours of the bricks that are available: